farlee2121/DevEssentialsBlog/_posts/Language Limited Though/2020-10-16-AOP-and-Decorator.md

 I was facing a deeper issue though.
 I lacked clarity about how to practically use AOP.
 My expectations were to write decorators for all my components at once, but also to be able to access specific properties.

 Authorization is a good example.
 Authorization often depends on some identifying information about the user.
 A decorator could grab the user id from the arguments and then make a decision based on that info.
 Sounds good, but how does it do that generally for any function that takes a user id?
 It requires name/type based reflection (which would not be great security practice).
-The code can't interpret your intended semantics without a consitent convention or annotation.
+The code can't interpret your intended semantics without a consistent convention or annotation.

 ## Functional Composition
 I'd pretty much given up on AOP when I started to learn functional programming.
 Then, I witnessed composition in F#.